CelestineOverflow/BUL/lab-2/report.md

     <figcaption style="text-align:center; font-style: italic; font-size: smaller;">Fig 14 Histogram Acceleration X 16g Different Filters</figcaption>
 </figure>

+There is no correlation in between the cutoff frequency on the low pass filter and the spread of the extreme values, as we originally expected.

 ### Part 5 Determination of the noise behavior of a channel of the angular rate sensor -->